 Each year more than 15,000 sea-going vessels pass along the Nieuwe Waterweg.
 However, the river is too shallow for some vessels.
 To create optimum accessibility to the port, the Nieuwe Waterweg and the Botlek need to be deepened by one and a half metres along a distance of twenty-five kilometres.
-The start of the dredging work for the deepening project is scheduled for March 2018.
+The work started in March 2018 and will be completed by the end of 2019.

 The Nieuwe Waterweg and the Botlek are being deepened.
 Developments in shipping require this deepening.
 The key developments are the use of larger ships and the growth of long-distance freight transport.
 Some ships are currently unable to reach the berth in the Botlek when fully laden.
 Part of the cargo has to be unloaded onto inland vessels or smaller sea-going vessels in Europoort before they can sail any further.
 This results in delays and additional costs.